goujilinouhaila-coder/Multiplication_table/README.md

 ## Structure
 The structure of our project is as follows:

 The beamer presentation is kept in the `./beamer` folder.
+A documentation will be made using the sphinx package and is kept in the ./doc directory..

 `/.multiplication_table/Test` contains all the tests implemented on the package'functions.